greenwichg/aws_data_services_provisioning_guidance/documents/ec2_to_s3_upload.md

 ### Execute Python Script

 Here comes the main part.
 We are going to define all the command line arguments in the below function.
-Then, we will run the Python script with those arguments.
-This part might be modified if necessary.
+Then, we will run the Python script with those arguments. *This part might be modified if necessary*.

 ```bash
 # Function to execute the Python script